The stated mission of the Louisiana Golf Association is:

 - Upholding the integrity of the Rules of Golf and the Rules of Amateur Status.
 The LGA is the go-to authority in Louisiana for any questions on the Rules of Golf or Amateur Status.
 The LGA conducts numerous educational seminars for its member clubs and members.

 These services are the nucleus of what the LGA does.
-Without the LGA and its services there would be no benchmark from which to compute a USGA Handicap Index (your Handicap Index is based upon the USGA course and slope rating system) nor would there be an entity to govern the game for amateurs in Louisiana.
+Without the LGA and its services there would be no benchmark from which to compute a WHS Handicap Index (your Handicap Index is based upon the Course Rating System) nor would there be an entity to govern the game for amateurs in Louisiana.
 The LGA is responsible for maintaining the integrity of the game and its valued traditions (…remember the LGA’s mission statement…).
 Just as the USGA carries out these responsibilities on a national level, the LGA does the same in its area of jurisdiction (i.e., Louisiana).

 These core services are extremely important to the maintenance of the game we all love and the LGA is committed to upholding its responsibilities in all of these areas.
 In addition, the LGA also feels a strong responsibility to create additional access to the game for both its new players and longtime members; as well as to create additional benefits to its Member Clubs and individual members.